The-Balance-FFXIV/balance-static/content/jobs/casters/red-mage/fight-tips/the-unending-coil-of-bahamut-ultimate-guide.md

 Addle in this phase will be used on one of the Megaflare casts from Nael.
 It is generally advised to Addle the first Megaflare cast as Addling the second one may cause you to not have Addle back in time for the first Morn Afah in Golden Bahamut.

-# Phase 5: Golden Bahamut
+# Phase Five: Golden Bahamut

 ## Opener